vf-solutions/Discord-Chess-Bot/README.md

 <br>

-In this repository, you will find the source code for the a Discord bot that is capable of hosting multiplayer chess games and Chess.com player information wrapper.
+In this repository, you will find the source code for a Discord bot that is capable of hosting multiplayer chess games and Chess.com player information wrapper.
 Enjoy!

 <br>